GenomicsAotearoa/introduction-to-shell/docs/01-introduction.md

 To save time, we are going to be working on a remote server where all the necessary data and software available.
 When we say a 'remote server', we are talking about a computer that is not the one you are working on right now.
-You will access the Carpentries remote server where everything is prepared for the lesson.
-We will learn the basics of the shell by manipulating some data files.
-Some of these files are very large , and would take time to download to your computer.

 Type the word `clear` into the terminal and press the `Enter` key.